mmistakes/made-mistakes-jekyll/_posts/work/2014-02-28-jekyll-themes.md

 <figure>
 	<img src="{{ site.url }}/images/hpstr-theme-feature.jpg" alt="HPSTR feature image">
-	<figcaption>A modern design that would be at home on Tumblr</figcaption>
 </figure>

 A responsive Jekyll blog theme designed to give your site a modern and somewhat cliche feel.